korginc/logue-sdk/README.md

 This repository contains all the files and tools needed to build custom oscillators and effects for the [prologue](https://www.korg.com/products/synthesizers/prologue), [minilogue xd](https://www.korg.com/products/synthesizers/minilogue_xd), [Nu:Tekt NTS-1 digital kit](https://www.korg.com/products/dj/nts_1), [Nu:Tekt NTS-1 digital kit mkII](https://www.korg.com/products/synthesizers/nts_1_mk2), [microKORG2](https://www.korg.com/products/synthesizers/microkorg2) synthesizers, the [Nu:Tekt NTS-3 kaoss pad kit](https://www.korg.com/products/dj/nts_3), and [drumlogue](https://www.korg.com/products/drums/drumlogue) drum machine.

+## What's New

+A new web-based simulator for NTS-1 mkii and NTS-3 in [websim](websim/).
+Develop, test and debug DSP code inside a web browser to greatly speed up development cycle.
+Take a look at [websim/README.md](websim/README.md) to learn about how to use it.

 ## Existing logue SDK Units

 To download ready to use oscillators and effects, refer to the [Unit Index](https://korginc.github.io/logue-sdk/unit-index/) and follow instructions on the developer's website.